Sarah Attar (Saudi Arabia)

 What I remember: the sensational victory of the Australian, inherited as a gift from the Chinese robot Zhou Lucine in the last jump, would have remained without close attention, if not the frank recognition drawn by the Australian tabloid from Mitchum on the eve of the Games.
 Later, a specialized American edition summed up its Beijing – it turned out that only ten athletes participated in it, who discovered their non-standard sexual orientation: nine girls and Matthew.

-Citch-out of Mitcham forced the sponsors and a whole group of female fans to turn away from him, who valued their reputation very much, but such a development did not inflict mental trauma on the jumper.
+All movement is performed by the strength of the muscles of the back and the elbows down, for the greatest effect, try to squeeze the shoulder blades as much as possible at the upper point.
 In 2010, he visited the traditional – the eighth in a row – gay games in Cologne, at which he read the oath of athletes.
 And having healed physical injuries, Matthew hopes to conquer the depths of London.
-And peaks too.
+And peaks too. ?the .

 Another famous case is the four-time Olympic champion Greg Louganis (jumping into the water), who also admitted homosexuality after a career.
 However, another story is connected with him – being HIV-infected, Greg jumped into the pool with his head smashed in blood.
 The fact of the disease Luganis concealed, which he later publicly asked for forgiveness.